Raktos/reus/README.md

 # Square Binning
 **SquareBin.js** takes data and encodes the distribution into individual bins/squares of color.
 A darker colored bin represents an area of the chart with a higher density relative to the other bins, and vice versa.
 Data must be in the form of x and y coordinates.
+Data of non-linear scales are not well represented.
 This is a simplified version of the commonly found hexagonal binning.

 ##Methods
 <a name="color" href="#color">#</a> selection.**color**(value)